SAP/odfuzz/README.md

 Every line, except the first line, starts with a tab or set of tabs and should be properly aligned.
 At the moment, only entity, property and global function restrictions are implemented.

 #### Known bugs
-- mongoDB's read performance is decreasing with a higher number of queries.
-[See line 156 in fuzzer.py module.](https://github.wdf.sap.corp/I342520/BP-ODfuzz/blob/master/odfuzz/fuzzer.py#L156) A simple workaround is to comment out lines [75](https://github.wdf.sap.corp/I342520/BP-ODfuzz/blob/master/odfuzz/fuzzer.py#L75) and [76](https://github.wdf.sap.corp/I342520/BP-ODfuzz/blob/master/odfuzz/fuzzer.py#L75).
-Current version of ODfuzz in the master branch does not support evaluation of queries either.